GrischK/GrischK/README.md

 >“We often call things that we don't really want to do, impossible.”
 > -- <cite>Mike Horn</cite>

-After discovering **project management at Crédit Agricole** contracting authority, as well as coding through online classes, I acquired technical skills in development to evolve in an exciting industry in which I thrive currently.
+After discovering **project management at Crédit Agricole** contracting authority, as well as programing through online classes, I acquired technical skills in development to evolve in an exciting industry in which I thrive currently.

-I am currently graduated as **Web and Mobile Web Developer**, and I extend my apprenticeship with a **Application Developer Designer** training program at a four-year higher education level.
+I have graduated as a Web and Mobile Web Developer, and I extended my apprenticeship with an Application Developer Designer training program at a four-year higher education level, including an intensive company internship.

 **Versatile, curious and highly adaptable**, my previous work experience in various business sectors has provided me with cross-disciplinary skills that will certainly be valuable in your company.